orion-project/rezonator2/help/func_caustic_mb.rst

 :menuSelection:`View --> Special Points`

 The function calculates the same values as the :ref:`caustic <func_caustic_spec_points>` function does, but for each element separately.
 Values are calculated only of one input beam corresponding to a graph that is currently selected on the plot.
 Click a graph line to select it.
+A label of the currently processing input beam is displayed in the special points tab and also in the :ref:`cursor <cursor>` panel.

   .. image:: img/func_caustic_mb_spec_points.png